sdetweil/MMM-Config/README.md

 This custom schema file process requires someone: module author, or module user, to create the proper form definition file (schema.json in the module folder), and if present MMM-Config will use that instead of creating the structure dynamically.

-To minimize the customization effort, MMM-Config provides two different but complimentary approaches to custominzing the generated for content
+To minimize the customization effort, MMM-Config provides two different but complimentary approaches to customizing the generated for content

 1. a file in the module folder called MMM-Config.overrides.json, can provide the desired layout for the fields    we discussed above